Long Beach, CA skyline

 What are the safest neighborhoods in Long Beach?

-The safest neighborhoods in Long Beach based on crime data include California State University Long Beach, Starr King (Freeway Circle), Bay Harbor, Pacific Villas, and Slips.
-These areas have the lowest crime indices in the city.
+Based on 2026 crime data, the safest neighborhoods in Long Beach are California State University Long Beach, Starr King (Freeway Circle), Bay Harbor, Pacific Villas, and Slips.
+These areas have significantly lower crime rates than the city average and are popular choices for families, professionals, and anyone prioritizing safety.

 How does Long Beach crime compare to the national average?